 Of course, with the light pollution of cities even at night, it would be better to be in the countryside or high up in the mountains to get a good view of the shooting stars.
 And don't forget to make a wish!

-The best places to see shooting stars in Paris and the Ile-de-France region
+The best spots to admire shooting stars and the sky in Paris and the Ile-de-France region

-Numerous shooting star nights occur throughout the year.
-These stars can be admired if the weather allows it, in places where pollution is less.
-But where to find these rare pearls in Paris and Ile-de-France?
+Numerous shooting star nights punctuate the year, as do astronomical events, which can be admired weather permitting, in places with less pollution.
+But where can you find these rare gems in Paris and the Ile-de-France region?
 [Read more]

 Dates and Opening Time